Carrot: Description

 The carrot is a diploid species, and has nine relatively short, uniform-length chromosomes (2n=18).
 The genome size is estimated to be 473 mega base pairs, which is four times larger than Arabidopsis thaliana, one-fifth the size of the maize genome, and about the same size as the rice genome.

 Chemistry

 Polyacetylenes can be found in Apiaceae vegetables like carrots where they show cytotoxic activities.
 Falcarinol and falcarindiol (cis-heptadeca-1,9-diene-4,6-diyne-3,8-diol) are such compounds.
 This latter compound shows antifungal activity towards Mycocentrospora acerina and Cladosporium cladosporioides.
 Falcarindiol is the main compound responsible for bitterness in carrots.

-Other compounds such as pyrrolidine (present in the leaves), 6-hydroxymellein, 6-methoxymellein, eugenin, 2,4,5-trimethoxybenzaldehyde (gazarin) or (Z)-3-acetoxy-heptadeca-1,9-diene-4,6-diin-8-ol (falcarindiol 3-acetate) can also be found in carrot.
+Other compounds include pyrrolidine present in the leaves and 6-hydroxymellein.